YanYanEytin/DC101_Game_MayolGodwinChristian/README.md

 ## Description
-WordBlaster is a browser-based typing shooter game inspired by arcade-style gameplay.
+WordBlaster is a browser-based typing shooter game inspired by arcade-style gameplay such as ZType.
 Players eliminate enemies by typing the correct letters while managing a stack-based ability system.
 The game increases in difficulty over time, challenging speed and accuracy.